-Once our clinicals move to the flight line, development of their skills continues with extensive annual requirements for clinical education and specialty training: Since the early 1980’s, REACH has lead the way in the care and treatment of high-risk newborn babies being transported in the airborne environment.
+Once our clinicians move to the flight line, development of their skills continues with extensive annual requirements for clinical education and specialty training.
+Since the early 1980s, REACH has led the way in in the care, treatment and air-medical transport of high-risk neonatal patients.
 Our dedicated Neonatal Transport Specialty teams are passionate about advancing care to this specialized population.
-They undergo additional training that affords them the knowledge and skills necessary to care for these tiny patients.
+These teams undergo additional training that affords them the knowledge and skills necessary to care for these tiny patients.

 REACH nurses function under an advanced scope of practice, meaning they can perform some interventions typically reserved for physicians.
 REACH clinical protocols are developed and maintained by our group of Medical Directors and the Clinical Education Team to ensure that our clinicians provide evidence-based, patient-centered, high-quality care.